Avery-Nguyen/DEBATR/planning/INFO.md

 (stretch)

 - user and non-user can view previous debates.

+# Stretch
+- have text chat room for audience memebers to talk in
+- Can record and save video to main page
   -(Stretch - Use AWS S3 / Firebase to host own videos) -Nudity filter (Can Twilio help with this?)
 -Verified users
 -Implement jobs to handle the startGame timeout chain -Any user can make any topic
+-Implement our own RTC server instead of twilio.
+-Implement Secure websockets